.wpb_animate_when_almost_visible { opacity: 1; }

 }

-You can also combine your request with pagination & filtering query parameters.
+You can combine counters with pagination and filtering parameters.
+Example:

-Obviously, you can sort the response with the sort query parameters with 2 available values: key or value.
-To sort the response by the number of bills in desc order.
+You can also sort the response using the sort parameter with two values: key or value.
+Example: To sort by the number of bills in descending order:

 https://api.orange.com/billing/b2b/v1/snapshots?groupBy=sendingFormat&sort=-value